 - Academic professionals (master’s required, PhD preferred)

 Graduate students are not eligible to direct a program abroad, although co-teaching may be considered.
-ACES Study Abroad program leader positions are unpaid, volunteer-based.
+ACES Study Abroad program leader positions are unpaid.
 It is up to each program leader to discuss implications to primary employment duties and/or contract with their direct supervisor.

 Working with in-country agencies and partners: